KATH & DIXIE'S UK PARISH RECORD LINKS

 On Online Parish Clerk (OPC) researches all the available historical data they can find on a parish, records are transcribed, and in order to promote further private research, are made FREELY available to any researcher.
 This will include census, parish transcripts, bishop's transcripts and churchwardens accounts, overseers accounts, land tax records, postal directory extracts, church & village histories, etc. An OPC is a volunteer and should not be confused with the civil Parish Clerk appointed by a Parish Council.

-Dorset Parish Register Guide Online is an up-to-date listing of all the parish registers available for consultation in Dorset Record Office.
 For information of the first and last dates of registers available for your particular Dorset parish or church, select the appropriate page and scroll down to find the place-name.

 The Dorset Parishes Registers Web pages are an attempt to place online information about Dorset church Baptisms, Marriages and Burials.
 It currently contains many of the Parish churches in Dorset.